Chrisb616/PinitiativeDatabaseMaker/README.md

-# lemonHandshakeDatabaseMaker
+# Lemon Handshake Database Maker

-A long term solution for a short term problem.
+A companion for the Flatiron team Lemon Handshake's